Best Caravan TV Aerial

 http://satcure.co.uk/accs/page17.htm#aerialkit who know their stuff when it comes to aerials, and this is what they recommend, after much research by themselves, and feedback from many customers.

 I also chose their optional masthead amplifier (4-way Masthead Amp with PSU £19.95).

-I decided to order the "loft kit" from Satcure, which includes:-
+I decided to order the "kit" from Satcure, which included:-

 - Loft spike (mounting tube) - I didn't use this, but it might come in handy one day!?

 - 100 brown cable clips with nails - didn't use these, but no doubt will for something else.

 - 3 x TV plugs - very generous

 - 5 x WF1 'F' plugs - even more generous, and we used several of these to connect everything, including other family members

 caravan TVs to our aerial / masthead amplifier!

 - 1 x male-female adapter - this also came in handy